vfr750y/stock-dashboard/upgrade-steps.md

 # 2. Database Migration (PostgreSQL Schema)

-Because fresh produce data is highly structured, a relational SQL database is a much better fit than a NoSQL alternative (like Firebase Firestore), saving you from handling messy data-type conversions on the client side.You will drop localStorage and initialize a PostgreSQL table named products inside the Supabase console using this schema:
+A relational SQL database is a much better fit than a NoSQL alternative (like Firebase Firestore), Drop localStorage and initialize a PostgreSQL table named products inside the Supabase console using this schema:

 ```sql
 SQLcreate table products (